 Mudang Jenn

-Through ritual, spiritual consultations, and performance, bring together the old ways of Korean shamanism with the present-day realities we’re all living in.
+Through ritual, spiritual consultations, and performance, bringing together the ways of Korean shamanism with the present-day realities we’re all living in.

 Years in deep ritual practice and study, mentored by elders and shaped by both tradition and lived experience.
 My path has been anything but straight.
 I’ve had to unlearn, re-learn, and carve out space to honor both the spiritual world and the responsibilities I hold as a caretaker, artist, healer, and human being.
 My work is a living tradition, not something frozen in time.